Uri Poliavich

 #6 position in TOP 100 Most Influential People in iGaming

-Colleagues and partners of Uri emphasize that as a good leader he is able to persist and clearly convey the message of innovation and collaboration, ensuring that any organization can achieve lasting success.
+Colleagues and partners of Uri emphasize that as an impeccable leader, he must persevere, convey concise messages of innovation and collaboration, to ensure that any related organization can benefit from lasting success.

 Systematically keeps up with emerging trends and implements new technologies, including personalization and AI, content preference to improve product quality and user experience; focused on the sustainable, long-term impact.

-He makes contributions to the industry through the educational content about casual gaming and social trends that bring players together and create a new level of entertainment.
+Uri regularly contributes educational content about casual gaming and social trends to bring players together while creating new & higher levels of entertainment.

-“The very first moment the business broke even, the idea was to create something that will allow other kids to have the feeling of being part of the Jewish community.
-That’s what pushed us forward to create Yael Foundation.”
-Uri Poliavich
+“The very first moment the business broke even, the idea was to create something that would re-enforce childrens’ feelings about being part of the Jewish community.
+This is what pushed us toward creating the Yael Foundation,” states Uri Poliavich.

 Cares deeply about the people and places around him, regularly contributing to charitable organizations and helping those in need.
 He started the foundation to save children with rare diseases around the world, inspiring others to join him in this mission.